 Goal and Action #(s) Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Goal 1, Action 6 and 8 Unduplicated students-including English Learners, low-income students, foster youth and also students receiving special education services-often require coordinated academic and behavioral supports beyond core instruction.
 Data from formative assessments, English Learner Progress Indicators (ELPI), and intervention team meetings indicate that these students benefit most when support systems are intentionally aligned, timely, and responsive to their unique learning needs.
 Additionally, Unduplicated pupils often face opportunity gaps due to socioeconomic disadvantage, language barriers, or inconsistent access to academic supports.
 These students benefit most from teachers who are well- supported, trained in differentiation, and equipped to provide individualized instruction.
-Qualitative feedback and performance data show that staff collaboration, professional development, and embedded coaching directly improve outcomes for high-need learners. across all teachers, grade levels, and content areas.
-A schoolwide model also ensures that tiered supports are available for all students.
-Additionally, this action funds personnel and services that supplement core instructional capacity-including professional development, instructional leaders, mentors, teaching assistants, and content specialists-who support teachers in meeting the needs of unduplicated students.
-These supports improve instructional quality through coaching, co-planning, and The following metrics will be used to monitor the effectiveness of these actions.
-1. ELA and Math CAASPP DFS for English Learners, students with Disabilities, and socioeconomically disadvantaged 2. iReady stretch growth in Math and ELA for Learners, students with Disabilities, and socioeconomically disadvantaged 3.Reclassification rate 4.
-English Learner Progress
+Qualitative feedback and performance data show that staff collaboration, professional development, and embedded coaching directly improve outcomes for high-need learners.
+These actions provide a dedicated school administrator to coordinate intervention programming, with a specific focus on Inclusive Education and English Learner students.
+The coordinator leads site-level intervention systems, ensures that students are appropriately referred and supported, and works with staff to implement targeted academic and behavioral supports.
+Although the role is principally directed to meet the needs of unduplicated students, it is implemented schoolwide because effective intervention systems require broad coordination across all teachers, grade levels, and content areas.
+A schoolwide model also ensures that The following metrics will be used to monitor the effectiveness of these actions.
+1. ELA and Math CAASPP DFS for English Learners, students with Disabilities, and socioeconomically disadvantaged 2. iReady stretch growth in Math and ELA for Learners,